This Little App Is How I’m Prepping for My Next Big Trip

-It's been a while since I’ve a) traveled and b) took high school Spanish classes.
 I’m hoping that as more people get vaccinated, my chances of travelling are increasing, but I started to notice that my Spanish was getting rustier and rustier.
 This was a problem because I’d really like to go to South America—maybe Peru?—once all of this is over.
-To keep me dreaming of adventures outside of my apartment and neighborhood, I decided it was time to beef up on my spanish.
+To keep me dreaming of adventures outside of my apartment and neighborhood, I decided it was time to beef up on my Spanish.
 That’s where Babbel comes in.

 Language Learning Subscription